 4. Hold the position for up to a minute at a time (if you’re able to), while inhaling and exhaling.

-To see how to perform a high plank, have a watch of the video below.
+To learn more, check out our article; 8 health benefits of planking.
+Or, to see how to perform a high plank, have a watch of the video below.

 The benefits of yoga and Pilates for core strength and spine health

-Aside from doing specific posture exercises, you might want to think about taking up yoga or Pilates.
+Aside from doing specific exercises, you might want to think about taking up yoga or Pilates.

-Pilates is a form of low-impact exercise that strengthens and stabilises your core while improving your posture, building lean muscle, and expanding your range of motion and flexibility.
+Pilates is a low-impact exercise that strengthens and stabilises the core while improving posture, building lean muscle, and improving your range of motion and flexibility.

 Yoga can also help you achieve and maintain good posture.
 Both yoga and Pilates depend on good alignment, and you might notice that people who regularly practise either yoga or Pilates tend to have excellent posture.